GitHubKing23/web-dev-frontend-/README.md

 - `preview` – preview the production build locally.
 - `lint` – run ESLint over the project.
 - `analyze` – run the SEO speed analyzer script.
+- `test` – verify the Navbar includes all navigation links.

 To run `npm run lint` successfully, make sure all dev dependencies are installed.
 If `@eslint/js` or other packages are missing, run `npm install` first.